tompato/bolt-twitter-feed/README.md

 Place these in the extensions config file in the matching fields.

+The extension implements caching and takes a value in seconds to cache for, if set to 0 this will disable all caching.
+This is stored in the ```cache_time:``` value in the config and is set to 3600 seconds (1 hour).

 You can then call the following functions in your Twig templates.

 ### twitter_user_timeline(args) ###